Snowfork/snowbridge-app/README.md

 NEXT_PUBLIC_SNOWBRIDGE_ENV=rococo_sepolia
 ```

-If you are not using local chains, create an `.env.local` to set the required A.P.I. keys.
+If you are not using local chains, set the required A.P.I. keys.

 ```env
 NEXT_PUBLIC_ALCHEMY_KEY=...